Skip to content

 A combined program is the hardest place to discover that.
 A traditional pre-med who realizes medicine is not for them changes a major and moves on.
 A BS/MD student cannot, or not easily.
 The guaranteed seat that made the program a prize is the same thing that locks the door: leaving means giving up the one sure thing, against years of investment and a family that calls it a golden ticket.
 For the student who never chose it, the gold becomes the handcuffs, and the security everyone celebrated is what holds them in.

-This is why how the exposure happened matters more for the student than for almost anyone else's.
-A shadowing block set up through your colleague, a summer in a lab a family friend runs, a volunteer role a parent secured: useful experiences, but they answer "can this family open a door" rather than "did this student walk through one on their own."
+This is why how the exposure happened matters more for this student than for almost anyone else.
+A shadowing block set up through your colleague, a summer in a lab a family friend runs, a volunteer role a parent secured: useful experiences, but they answer “can this family open a door” rather than “did this student walk through one on their own.”

 Exposure the student found, earned, or stuck with through the unglamorous parts reads differently, because it carries proof the drive is theirs.
 The EMT shifts.
 The hospice volunteering nobody arranged.
 The clinic where they kept showing up.
 The point is not to refuse your help.
 It is to make sure the file shows the student’s own reach, not only the family’s.